+Just perfect for serving with your vegan roast.
 That creamy green bean goodness, and that buttery, golden, oniony topping are absolute magic together, and will become the best loved side on your Thanksgiving table.
 Apart from maybe the crispy roasted potatoes, because crispy roasted potatoes are life.

 WHAT DO I NEED TO MAKE THIS VEGAN GREEN BEAN CASSEROLE

 This post contains affiliate links.
 Read my disclosure policy here.

 This Vegan Green Bean Casserole doesn’t require anything fancy.
 The only piece of equipment really necessary is a food processor.

 This is the one I use: